inasafe/inasafe-doc/docs/source/user-docs/application-help/reports.rst

 replaced by the realtime map renderer, although certain styling options (e.g. graticule settings on the map) will remain in effect.

-This elements recognized by their ID's and currently plugin supports next
+This elements are recognized by their ID's and currently the plugin supports the following elements:
-elements:

 * **safe-logo** --- QGIS composer image, which will be used for displaying organization logo.
-By default BNPB logo used.
-To use custom logo image, set path to PNG file in plugin Options dialog (see ref:`options` for details).
+By default BNPB logo is used.
+To use custom logo image, set the path to your PNG file in the plugin Options dialog (see :ref:`toolbar_options` for details).
 * **impact-map** --- QGIS composer map, which will be used for displaying the impact scenario.
-* **impact-legend** --- QGIS composer legend, which will be used for displaying legend of the impact scenario.
+* **impact-legend** --- QGIS composer legend, which will be used for displaying the legend of the impact scenario.

 Replaceable Keywords
 --------------------